Are you debt-free?

 But I hardly had debts.
 (Although my parents getting loans from loan sharks is another story, which I had to settle myself even when I didn’t use the money.)

-What helped me stay almost debt-free during those years when my monthly never seemed enough?
+What helped me stay almost debt-free during those years when my monthly salary never seemed enough?

 Living within my means and exhorting my family to do the same.
 This meant lowering my expenses and not spending on unnecessary stuff.